ClementBM/clementbm.github.io/about.md

 As a matter of course this blog may be related to one or more of these disciplines :relaxed:

 And why another blog?
-First for myself, because trying to explain something show me often the holes in my knowledge.
+First for myself, because trying to explain something shows me often the holes in my knowledge.
 It also forces to structure my thoughts and I hope it will be a good record for the future.

 To close this page, I make a random selection of quotes :grin: